csgracing/nmea_injector/README.md

 - [ ] **CAN Bus Support**: Native CAN-specific output format
 - [ ] **CLI Documentation**: Comprehensive command-line interface guide
 - [ ] **API Integration**: Programmatic access to simulator functions

-### Known Issues
-- The data stream in the GUI may occasionally stop updating with new data.

 ## Credits